zhiyan114Legacy/QuizForm/README.md

 ## Versions

+### 2.1.0
+* results' table will automatically refresh when receiving a response (socket must be connected)

 ### 2.0.0
 * Full backend rewrites (modifying the old backend source would take more time)
 * Moved from replit to sqlite3 database (higher stability)